 It’s vital to get high-quality sleep every night, and enough of it, yet millions of adults struggle with inadequate or poor sleep.

-Exercise increases your body temperature, heart rate, and blood pressure, which have favorable effects on the body’s circadian rhythm and time spent in each stage of sleep when the exercise is performed early in the day.
+Exercise increases body temperature, heart rate, and blood pressure, which has favorable effects on the body’s circadian rhythm and time spent in each stage of sleep when performed early in the day as opposed to at the end of the day.

 Another study also found that exercising in the morning, when compared to exercising in the afternoon or evening, improved the quality of sleep more significantly, especially in the later hours of sleep.